Skip to main content

 Frequently asked questions about the Tiger Shark

-Young tiger sharks have dark vertical bars along their bodies that resemble a tiger's stripes.
-These markings fade as the shark grows older and larger.
+The name comes from the dark vertical bars or stripes along its sides, which resemble a tiger's markings.
+These stripes are boldest in young sharks and gradually fade as the animal grows older and larger.

 What do tiger sharks eat?